jonnor/ESC-CNN-microcontroller/report/report.md

 For audio input both analog and digital microphones (I2S/PDM) are supported.
 The microcontroller can also send and receive audio over USB from a host computer.
-An SD card interface can be used to store recorded samples to collect a dataset.
+A SD-card interface can be used to record samples to collect a dataset.

 To develop for the STM32L476 microcontroller the SensorTile development kit STEVAL-STLKT01V1[@STEVAL-STLKT01V1] was selected.